 YOUR RESIDUAL FUNCTIONAL CAPACITY IF YOU HAVE HEART DISEASE

 If the SSA decides that you do not meet listing 4.02, you may still be found disabled considering your Residual Functional Capability (RFC).
 Given your physical limits, the RFC explains the most you can do on the job.

 You will be given an RFC level of either sedentary work, light work, or medium work.
 This will be based on the restrictions your doctor has given you.
-If SSA determines you cannot perform full-time work under any of the categories, then you may be eligible for disability benefits.
+If SSA determines you cannot perform full time work, then you can be paid SSD benefits.

 It is important that you send all of your medical records to the SSA.
-This includes medical evaluations and progress notes from your primary care physician.
-Most importantly, you will need the records from your cardiologist.
+This includes medical evaluations and progress notes from your primary care doctor.
+Additionally, you will need all of the records from your cardiologist.

 Your medical records should document the symptoms you have.
-For example, heart disease may cause you severe fatigue, breathing difficulty, and angina.
+For example, heart disease may cause you severe fatigue, breathing problems, and angina.
 These symptoms need to be part of your RFC evaluation.
-You should ask you cardiologist to document your work-related limitations.
-This should include your ability to stand, sit, walk, carry, stoop, and climb stairs.
+You should ask you cardiologist to document your limitations.
+This should include problems in your ability to stand, sit, walk, carry, stoop, and climb stairs.